zhijieshen-bjtu/PanoFormer/README.md

 # PanoFormer
-This is the pytorch implementation of Panoformer!
+This is the pytorch implementation of PanoFormer!
 # Dataset
 # Requirement
 # Thanks